BookLocal/BookLocal-contracts-v2.0/README.md

 - total availability

 ### Reservation.sol
 Simple escrow account between BookLocal, the hotel, and the guest.
 Commission details subjects to change.
 Only the hotel can change the final price.
 Any party in the contract can cancel or checkout of the room.
-For now, disputes should be settled in person between the hotel and guest with a price adjustement before checkout.
+For now, disputes should be closeReservationd in person between the hotel and guest with a price adjustement before checkout.